microsoft/onnxruntime-inference-examples/mobile/examples/phi-3/ios/LocalLLM/LocalLLM/README.md

 See the general prerequisites [here](../../../../../README.md#General-Prerequisites).

+For this application, the following prerequisites are preferred:

+1. macOS 14+

+2. Xcode 15+ (latest Xcode version perferred.)

+3. iOS SDK 16.x + (iPhone 14 or iPhone 15 powered by a A16 or A17 preferred)

 **Note**:
   The current Xcode project contains a built .dylib for ORT and ORT GenAI.
 The following steps `A, B, C` under `step 1.` for building from source for the libraries are optional.
   However if you want to build from source to include the latest updates, please use the `step 1.` as a reference.